-These two-bite chocolate chip mini scones are little morsels for any time of day—breakfast, afternoon tea, or dessert.
+These mini chocolate chip scones are little morsels for any time of day—breakfast, afternoon tea, or dessert.
 Enjoy them in just two bites!

 I’ve been rethinking scones for a while now.
 The typical scone is almost the size of your fist, which is great if that’s all you’re having with your coffee at breakfast.
 But what about at a morning meeting?
 Or brunch with friends?
 Or as an afternoon snack?

 It seems a little indulgent (although I’ve totally scarfed down a whole scone as an afternoon snack before).
 That is why I’m introducing the two-bite scone.